Comfortable and Effective Root Canal Treatments in Naples, FL

 Can a tooth infection cause ear pain?

 Yes, a tooth infection can sometimes cause referred ear pain.
-The proximity of certain teeth to the ear can lead to discomfort and pain in the ear when a tooth infection spreads to nearby tissues.
+The proximity of certain teeth to the ear can lead to discomfort and pain when a tooth infection spreads to nearby tissues.

 Contact Us